 (3) Fast in the period immediately before you expect to be exposed to an infectious pathogen.
+In the case of Covid-19 that means now, or as soon as possible, especially for those living in Europe or the US.
 Fasting does boost your immune system over the long term, but the effects are strongest at the end of your fast and in the period immediately afterwards.
 The longer you fast, the longer this honeymoon period will last.

-I’ll continue by describing how I myself fast, and then examine other alternatives.
-For me, what works best is to do a 7-10 day fast either before or after Christmas, depending on family plans over the holidays.
-Most of the time, there’s no way to know exactly when you’ll be exposed to winter flu.
+I’ll continue by describing how I usually fast myself, and then examine other alternatives.
+In everyday life, what usually works best for me is to do a 7-10 day fast either before or after Christmas, depending on family plans over the holidays.
+(Unlike in the current situation, most of the time there’s no way to know exactly when you’ll be exposed to winter flu.)
 Ideally, you want to be exposed in the period following your fast when (1) your body has finished rebuilding itself and (2) your immune system is still working at peak capacity.
-After a 7-10 day fast, this means about a week or so after breaking the fast.
-This may be the sweet spot, but the fact is that any such fast in the early winter provides good protection for infections encountered later during the winter.
+After a 7-10 day fast, this means about a week or two after breaking the fast.
+This may be the sweet spot, but the fact is that any such fast will provide added protection for many weeks or even months.
+So, in normal circumstances, a water fast in the early winter boosts your immune system for any infection encountered through the rest of the winter.

 This is what works for me.
 If you’ve never fasted before, even a single 7-10 day fast probably sounds tortuously long.
 If you do have the determination to follow it through, though, it will significantly boost your immune system.
 Where there’s a will, there’s a way.
 The only difference compared to someone with more fasting experience is that the experienced faster is more likely to approach such a 7-10 day winter fast from a stronger baseline level of health, with a lower toxic load.

-If you’ve never fasted before and want to maximise your immunity this winter, my advice would be to try a 36-hour fast first: perhaps a week or two before the main fast.
+If you’ve never fasted before and want to maximise your immunity, my advice would be to try a 36-hour fast first: a few days or a week before trying a longer fast.
 Once you’ve experienced the fact that you can survive a day and a night without food, it will be much easier psychologically to undertake a 7-10 day fast, which is simply 7-10 repetitions of a time period you’ve already experienced.
 For more information about 7-10 day fasts, please click here.